FAQs - Recruitment Services - Help Desk

-To upload a resume, please use Word (.doc) or PDF (.pdf) formats.
+To upload a resume, please use Word (.doc or .docx) or PDF (.pdf) formats.
 Scanned resumes may not work with the parsing function and other formats are not readable by our systems.

 Resumes must be in a text format (i.e. Microsoft Word or PDF files) rather than an object format (i.e. scanned document) for proper parsing of the information.

 Recruiters or Hiring Managers will contact you by phone or email.
 Please make sure your profile information is up to date at all times.

 You may create a profile and save to your account but the profile must be submitted for all positions you wish to be considered for.&